JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Snackzzle](https://egordorichev.itch.io/snackzzle) technically fits but has some issues with arbitrary lock-key combinations, no undo, and uninteresting puzzles, so I didn’t include it.

 [Getting Long](https://zeantwan.itch.io/getting-long) is a snake game disguised as a cute dog game.
 You need to eat all the crumpets without getting hit by a snail or spikes.
 Quite short and only a couple of real puzzles.
+Another game that would make my list of Dog Snake Puzzle Games is [Puzzle Puppers](https://cardboardkeep.itch.io/puzzle-puppers), which has infinite length dogs.

 [One Level](https://dario-zubovic.itch.io/one-level) by Dario Zubović has a fun snake puzzle in it, and he made a more challenging [Alternate Snake Level](https://dario-zubovic.github.io/PuzzleScript/play.html?p=b7566d59583508dcc266f60ad7682c6c) as well.